Skanner33/wk-1-code-challenge/README.md

 - On the bottom right part of your Visual Code you should be able to see a text written "Go Live".

+-Select either of the JavaScript files you want to check.

--It will automatically direct you to the browser where the code challenge is.
+-It will automatically direct you to the browser where the code challenge is when clicked.

 -Click on either of the challenges and voila you can input the data you are prompted to.